Frequently Asked Questions – Academics

 Q. Is library information available from off-site locations?

-A. The libraries provide 24/7 virtual access to a wide variety of databases that furnish full text access to thousands of journals, magazines, newspapers, art images and streaming classical and jazz audio files.
-These resources, along with a growing number of e-books can be found on the library webpages and can be accessed on or off campus using your university window’s ID and password.
+A. The libraries provide 24/7 virtual access to a wide variety of databases that furnish full text access to thousands of ebooks, journals, magazines, newspapers, art images, music, and streaming video.
+These resources can be found on the library webpages and can be accessed on or off campus using your university Windows ID and password.

 Q. When do midterm grades come out?

 A. The first grade report comes approximately nine weeks into the semester.
 These midterm grades don’t show permanently on your transcript, and they don’t factor into your GPA — but they do reflect the progress you are making in each class.
 If you’re running a D, F or INC, that’s a warning!
 You need to see your instructor about getting help.
 Or talk to your advisor.
 You might want to think about withdrawing from that class – but remember, financial aid, housing, health insurance, etc., may be impacted by any negative change in your course-credit status.
 The important thing to remember is that a D, F or INC grade at midterm is a red flag and is the time to make a change through your instructor, advisor, Academic Advisement or any WCSU faculty or staff member who you feel comfortable approaching.

 Plagiarism & Cheating

 A. For more information, see the Academic Honesty Policy.